rafaelmorenoco/Crash-Injury-Dashboard-Frontend/pages/index.md

         ),
         prior_date_label AS (
             SELECT
-                -- Modified to check for YTD condition for prior period CASE
+                CASE
                     WHEN (SELECT start_date FROM date_info) = DATE_TRUNC('year', (SELECT end_date FROM date_info)) AND
                         (SELECT end_date FROM date_info) = (SELECT MAX(REPORTDATE) FROM crashes.crashes) THEN